DuffieuxX/cse305_parallel_computational_economics/README.md

 * `Pessimist`: chartist submitting sell orders;
 * `Fundamentalist`: trader reacting to mispricing between market price and fundamental value.

-At each time step, the simulation executes the following sequence.
+At each time step, the simulation executes the following sequence:

 ### 1. Fundamental value update